AdobeDocs/experience-manager-65.en/help/communities/enablement-create-site.md

 From left to right they are :

 * **Open Site**

-  select the pencil icon to open the community site in author edit mode, to add and/or configure page components
+  Select the pencil icon to open the community site in author edit mode, to add and/or configure page components

 * **Edit Site**

-  select the properties icon to open the community site for modification of properties, such as the title or to change the theme
+  Select the properties icon to open the community site for modification of properties, such as the title or to change the theme

 * **Publish Site**

-  select the world icon to publish the community site (to localhost:4503 by default)
+  Select the world icon to publish the community site (to localhost:4503 by default)

 * **Export Site**

-  select the export icon to create a package of the community site that is both stored in [package manager](/help/sites-administering/package-manager.md) and downloaded.
+  Select the export icon to create a package of the community site that is both stored in [package manager](/help/sites-administering/package-manager.md) and downloaded.
   Note that UGC is not included in the site package.

 * **Delete Site**

   To delete the community site, select the Delete Site icon that appears on hovering the mouse over the site in Communities Site Console.
 This action removes all the items associated with the site, such as UGC, user groups, assets and database records.

 ![enablesiteactions](assets/enablesiteactions.png)